Conflict-driven clause learning

 In computer science, conflict-driven clause learning (CDCL) is an algorithm for solving the Boolean satisfiability problem (SAT).
 Given a Boolean formula, the SAT problem asks for an assignment of variables so that the entire formula evaluates to true.
 The internal workings of CDCL SAT solvers were inspired by DPLL solvers.
-The main difference between CDCL and DPLL is that CDCL's back jumping is non-chronological.
+The main difference between CDCL and DPLL is that CDCL's backjumping is non-chronological.

-Conflict-driven clause learning was proposed by Marques-Silva and Sakallah (1996, 1999) and Bayardo and Schrag (1997).
+Conflict-driven clause learning was proposed by Marques-Silva and Karem A. Sakallah (1996, 1999) and Bayardo and Schrag (1997).

 Background

 Boolean satisfiability problem

 The satisfiability problem consists in finding a satisfying assignment for a given formula in conjunctive normal form (CNF).

 An example of such a formula is: